wal3fo/Qim-reCaptcha-Solver/README.md

 ```

 The script will:
-1. Launch a stealthy Chromium instance.
+1. Launch a stealthy Chromium instance (Headful mode is required for extension support).
-2. Navigate to the target page (Turnstile Demo or reCaptcha Demo).
+2. Navigate to the target page (Google reCaptcha Demo).
-3. Detect and solve the captcha (Turnstile via interaction, reCaptcha via audio).
-4. Submit the form upon success.
+3. Attempt to solve using the loaded extension or internal logic.

+### Playwright Implementation Details
+The core logic resides in `src/CaptchaSolver.js`.
+It provides a `CaptchaSolver` class that:
+-   **Manages Frames**: Automatically finds and switches to reCaptcha iframes.
+-   **Audio Solving**: Downloads and transcribes reCaptcha audio challenges using Wit.ai.
+-   **Smart Waits**: Uses Playwright's auto-waiting locators to handle dynamic content loading.
+-   **Error Handling**: Robust try-catch blocks to handle network failures, missing elements, or blocking.

 ## 🏗️ Architecture